Due to the recent popularity of the ADS-B receiver, many student pilots are talking about getting a portable ADS-B device.

 The job of an ADS-B receiver is to receive information on aircraft position and weather data.

-But to see all these data, a pilot requires an ADS-B compliant display.
-An iPad combined with a portable ADS-B receiver to display all the information is very convenient for student pilots.
+But to see all these data, a pilot requires an ADS-B-compliant display.
+An iPad combined with a portable ADS-B receiver to display all the information is convenient for student pilots.

 Having an ADS-B receiver as a pilot will increase your situational awareness.

-But if you don’t have ADS-B out in your airplane, you cannot enter a ADS-B rule airspace.
+But if you don’t have ADS-B in your airplane, you cannot enter ADS-B rule airspace.

-From January, 2020 Federal Aviation Administration Regulation requires every aircraft to be equipped with ADS-B out to fly into Class A, B, C airspace.
+From January 2020 Federal Aviation Administration Regulation requires every aircraft equipped with ADS-B to fly into Class A, B, and C airspace.

-ADS-B out transmit information about the location of the equipped aircraft to air traffic controllers as well as to other aircraft.
+ADS-B out transmits information about the location of the equipped aircraft to air traffic controllers and other aircraft.

-Having and ADS-B out in the aircraft allows the satellite to locate the airplane more accurately than a radar.
+An ADS-B in the aircraft allows the satellite to locate the airplane more accurately than a radar.

-So the air traffic controller will have more accurate information of your ADS-B out equipped airplane’s:
+So the air traffic controller will have more accurate information about your ADS-B out equipped airplanes:

 - Speed of the aircraft;

-Not just the air traffic controllers, any other airplane in the vicinity with ADS-B receiver, can see the exact information on an ADS-B in compliant display such as the iPad.
+The air traffic controllers and any other airplane with an ADS-B receiver can see the exact information on an ADS-B in a compliant display such as the iPad.

-- An airplane equipped with ADS-B in and out can receive Data of other planes within a radius of 15 nautical miles and altitude of 3500 feet.
+- An airplane equipped with ADS-B in and out can receive Data from other planes within a radius of 15 nautical miles and an altitude of 3500 feet.